Skip to content

 Homebrew is not supported

 Installing via Homebrew is not supported, as some of Posting's Rust and C dependencies can take over 10 minutes to compile.
-When using Rye, installation time is measured in tens of milliseconds, and with pipx it's just a few seconds.
+When using uv, installation time is measured in milliseconds, and with pipx it's just a few seconds.

 A quick introduction